MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/configure-endpoints-mdm.md

 ---
-title: Onboard Windows devices using Mobile Device Management tools
+title: Onboard Windows devices to Defender for Endpoint using Intune
 description: Use Mobile Device Management tools to deploy the configuration package on devices so that they are onboarded to the Defender for Endpoint service.
 keywords: onboard devices using mdm, device management, onboard Microsoft Defender for Endpoint devices, mdm ms.prod: m365-security